 If a website is unavailable, does it exist?
 More than just a smart aleck philosophical question, this query points out why uptime is the most important metric in the Internet and IT universe.

 Whether you are a multinational corporation or a blogger, a small business or a nonprofit, a retailer or news site, if traffic can’t reach your web site—which of course does exist when servers are working—it is effectively closed for business.
 And that, in a nutshell, is why hosting uptime, the percentage of time a given site is available to Internet users, is a critical concern for every website.

 This leads us to another question: How can a site ensure it has 100% uptime?

 It isn’t easy.
-But companies that own a cluster of load-balanced servers to even begin to have a shot at doing this.
+But companies must own a cluster of load-balanced servers to even begin to have a shot at doing this.
 Multiple servers allow for individual boxes to be upgraded, or patched and rebooted; if one server fails, there are others to carry the load.